dizys/nyu-nlp-homework-4/README.txt

 NYU NLP Homework 4: Implement an ad hoc information retrieval system
-    using TF-IDF weights and cosine similarity scores. by Ziyang Zeng (zz2960)
+    using TF-IDF weights and cosine similarity scores.
+    Improved with word stemming and stop words removal. by Ziyang Zeng (zz2960)
     Spring 2022